Marc Schenker

 Before we get into the tutorial on how to create one, we need to define exactly what a brand style guide is, in the first place.
-In a nutshell, a style guide is a document that references how your brand should be handled and look in various media such as online, in print and broadcast, focusing on the:- Visual
+In a nutshell, a style guide is a document that references how your brand should be handled and look in various media such as online, in print and broadcast, focusing on the:

 - Grammar